royerlab/inTRACKtive/public/docs/README.md

    ancestors (parents) and descendents (children) of a given track (cell).

-In both code and documentation, "tracks" ends up being overloaded to mean both individual tracks, as well as full track lineage.
+In both code and documentation, "tracks" ends up being overloaded to mean both individual tracklets, as well as full track lineage.
+Likewise "cell" may refer to a point (a cell at one point in time) or a tracklet (a cell for its lifespan, not including splitting or merging).
 Sorry!